Berea.eduarrow_forward

 Donations of Artifacts to the Collection

 We gratefully accept donations of artifacts that support our collections purposes and goals.
 However, we are very selective.
-If you are interesting in donating artifacts, please see our page with Information for Prospective Artifact Donors.
+If you are interested in donating artifacts, please see our page with Information for Prospective Artifact Donors.
 Then, contact the curator, Christopher Miller at christopher_miller@berea.edu or 859-985-3373.

 History and Development of Our Artifact Collections